RECAPEM

 • Cover the skin with two or more gauze pads with a Y -shaped cut from the middle of one side to the center.

-• Secure this dressing with wide (8 cm to 9 cm) cloth or elastic adhesive tape.
+• Secure this dressing with a wide (8 cm to 9 cm) cloth or elastic adhesive tape.

 Setting up drainage and suction system

-• How to set up drainage and suction system? 👉See media below.
+• How to set up drainage and suction systems? 👉See media below.

 • Suction